benknoble/benknoble.github.io/pages/about.md

 holding musings and notes from my life.
 Primarily, I write about programming, but I frequently digress to other topics.

-To see my virtual Junk Drawer on GitHub, visit [benknoble/JunkDrawer][junk].
+These days my current virtual Junk Drawer is a private Git repo that holds all my wiki files, managed by [wiki-md](https://github.com/benknoble/wiki-md).
+My old virtual Junk Drawer on GitHub is at [benknoble/JunkDrawer][junk].

 ### Me